 This option controls the method CVTSPLXLS uses to allocate text to columns.
-If the default CALC method does not give good results for you, you should consider one of the following alternatives.
+If the default \CALC method does not give good results for you, you should consider one of the following alternatives.

-- Try overriding or fine-tuning the results you get using COLUMNOPT(CALC) by using COLUMNOPT(CALCPOS) instead and using the COLUMNPOS parameter to add in missing columns or remove unwanted columns.
-This is more work than using COLUMNOPT(CALC) but is likely to produce better results. - Use COLUMNOPT(POS) and specify all of the column positions you want on the COLUMNPOS parameter.
-Again, while this involves some initial work on your part to determine the appropriate column positions, that work will pay off in terms of the results you obtain. - Better still, use the CVTSPLXL command instead of CVTSPLXLS.
+Try overriding or fine-tuning the results you get using COLUMNOPT(\CALC) by using COLUMNOPT(\CALCPOS) instead and using the COLUMNPOS parameter to add in missing columns or remove unwanted columns.
+This is more work than using COLUMNOPT(\CALC) but is likely to produce better results.

+Use COLUMNOPT(\POS) and specify all of the column positions you want on the COLUMNPOS parameter.
+Again, while this involves some initial work on your part to determine the appropriate column positions, that work will pay off in terms of the results you obtain.

+Better still, use the CVTSPLXL command instead of CVTSPLXLS.
 CVTSPLXL requires you to create a report definition describing the structure and contents of the spooled file you are converting.
 It also requires you to create a Report-to-Excel map based on that report definition which tells CoolSpools how you want your Excel file to be structured and where to take the information from.
 While this can seem like a lot of work, you only need to d it once and, when it's done, you will be able to produce reliable and consistent output tailored to your precise needs.

-CALC CoolSpools will attempt to calculate the column positions automatically.
-POS You will specify all column positions manually, on the COLUMNPOS parameter.
-CALCPOS CoolSpools will calculate the column positions automatically, but you will fine-tune the column positions selected using options on the COLUMNPOS parameter.
-TOKEN CoolSpools will calculate the column positions automatically using a different method which identifies text "tokens" in the spooled file.
-This method may give better results than COLUMNOPT(CALC) with spooled files created from externally described printer files.
+0 CALC CoolSpools will attempt to calculate the column 0 OALO occopools will attempt to calculate the column positions automatically.

+o \POS You will specify all column positions manually, on the automatically, but you will fine-tune the column positions selected using options on the COLUMNPOS parameter.

+COLUMNPOS parameter.

+\CALCPOS CoolSpools will calculate the column positions

+• \TOKEN CoolSpools will calculate the column positions

+automatically using a different method which identifies

+text "tokens" in the spooled file.

+o This method may give better results than

+COLUMNOPT(\CALC) with spooled files created from

+externally described printer files.